Honduras convicts former executive in activist's murder | DW | 06.07.2021

 Initially accused of being the mastermind behind the murder, he was found guilty of being the co-perpetrator.

-During the trial, Castillo was shown to have had telephone conversations with the seven other people who have already received sentences of between 30 to 50 years in prison.
+During the trial, Castillo was shown to have had telephone conversations with the seven other people who have already received sentences of between 30 and 50 years in prison.

 Castillo was the former general manager of Desarrollos Energeticos S.A., or DESA, and the person in-charge of a $50 million (€42.1 million) hydroelectric dam project in Indigenous territories of Honduras.